burstman/burstman/README.md

 - 👋 Hi, I’m @burstman
 - 👀 I’m interested in blockchain technologie
-- 🌱 I’m currently learning Golang
+- 🌱 I’m junior Data scientist
-- 💞️ I’m looking to collaborate on with other peaple interested in golang an i want to use go for machine learning
+- 💞️ I’m looking to collaborate on with other peaple interested in golang and data science and i want to use go for machine learning
 - 📫 How to reach me hamedflissi@gmail.com

 <!---